 The Hemoglobin A1c (glycohemoglobin or glycated hemoglobin) test evaluates the average amount of glucose in the blood over the past 8-12 weeks.

 The C-Reactive Protein (CRP) High Sensitivity test is used to assess heart attack and/or stroke risk in individuals.
 CRP is a protein created by the liver.
-Increased C-reactive protein (CRP) levels are found in inflammatory conditions including and this high sensitivity version of the CRP test detects these protein levels at a greater sense than the standard CRP test.
-The correlation between c-reactive protein levels and heart health provides insight into an individual's stroke and heart attack risk despite normal or average cholesterol levels.
+Increased CRP levels are found in inflammatory conditions and this high sensitivity version of the CRP test detects these protein levels with a greater sensitivity than the standard CRP test.
+The correlation between CRP levels and heart health provides insight into an individual's stroke and heart attack risk despite normal or average cholesterol levels.

 The Total Testosterone test is used to measure levels of testosterone, the main sex hormone in men that is responsible for male physical characteristics.
 This testosterone blood test measures the total amount testosterone that is bound to proteins in the blood.

 The Vitamin A (Retinol) test measures levels of vitamin A, an essential nutrient required for healthy vision, skin growth and integrity, bone formation, immune function, and embryonic development.
 Vitamin A is required to produce photoreceptors in the eyes and to maintain the lining of the surface of the eyes and other mucous membranes.
 Deficiencies may occur in individuals with digestive disorders like celiac disease or irritable bowel syndrome.
 Retinol is absorbed from animal sources like eggs, fish, and liver.